What is identity management and what role does it play in a security strategy?

 Also to consider in a security strategy is what kind of granular access your data requires.
 The more granular you make access rights; the more work is required to keep it up to date.

 One way of managing identity and security across heterogeneous networks is the use of federated identity.
 In essence, an organisation puts its trust in how another organisation deploys its identity management and allows access based on that trust.
-No personal data need be shared with a partner organisation when a user requests access, only an assertion from a trusted organisation that the user is authorised to make such requests.
+No personal data needs to be shared with a partner organisation when a user requests access, only an assertion from a trusted organisation that the user is authorised to make such requests.

 When considering identity management and the role it plays in an organisation's security strategy, one must consider where identity management overlaps with other security projects in place, and whether they have similar goals that overlap.
 This can result in avoiding duplication of effort and resources.